 In the event of TI Tucson's bankruptcy, dissolution or reorganization, holders of senior indebtedness may receive more, ratably, and holders of the notes may receive less, ratably, than TI Tucson's other creditors.
 This subordination will not prevent the occurrence of any event of default under the indenture.

-The notes are exclusively the obligations of TI Tucson except as supported by Texas Instruments guarantee.
+The notes are exclusively the obligations of TI Tucson, except as supported by Texas Instruments guarantee and letters of credit issued by Bank of America, N.A. and ABN AMRO Bank, N.V. in favor of the trustee guaranteeing payment of principal and interest on the notes.
 A substantial portion of TI Tucson's operations are conducted through its subsidiaries.
 As a result, TI Tucson's cash flow and ability to service its debt, including the notes, is dependent upon the earnings of its subsidiaries.
 In addition, TI Tucson is dependent on the distribution of earnings, loans or other payments by its subsidiaries to it.